nordic-rse/nordic-rse.github.io/content/about/membership-fee.md

 # Paying the Membership Fee

+**The membership fee for the 2022 -- 2023 year is 10 euros, this covers the membership until the end of October 2023.**.

 You can pay the fee in two ways:
   - Using [wise.com](https://wise.com)
     - Recommended for currencies other than EUR